When did you start to dedicate to the world of illustrations?

 - I have been drawing since I was a kid, but it was only a short time ago that I got into illustration.
 After completing my art studies (Art School and Faculty of Architecture), I did not cultivate my passion for drawing consistently because I wanted to experience something different.
 Then I discovered illustrated books through the works by Shaun Tan, Gabriel Pacheco, and a whole new world opened up before me, a world which I knew a little about.
 I thought the best way to make some experience and being noticed was to participate in a series of contests and selections, to end up publishing on magazines and several illustration catalogs.

 How do you define your illustrations?

 What can you tell me about your publications or books?
-What are the latest?
+What is the latest?

-My drawings were published on the ILLUSTRATI magazine by Logos Editions and on several catalogs.
+My drawings were published in the ILLUSTRATI magazine by Logos Editions and on several catalogs.

 The latest one is a poster entitled “Bookshops in blossom” which won the first in the advertising category of the Italian Illustrators Annual 2017.

 Graphite and digital.
 I mainly freehand draw using graphite, but most of my works are retouched using photoshop.
 Sometimes it happens that I need to put a background or an object or something else, so I have to assemble and disassemble.